Royal Military College Paladins: West Point Weekend

-The 2006 game was a 3–3 tie in front of 3100 fans in Kingston.
-Currently Army leads the Series 39–29–7.

-The 2007 edition of the rivalry was to take place on Saturday 10 Feb, at Tate Arena in West Point, New York, but was cancelled due to regular season scheduling conflicts.
-For 2008, the teams did not play a competitive game but instead the Paladins will travel to New York to spend 3 days practicing, playing and socializing with the West Point cadets.

-The game was not played from 2007-2010, nor in 2012, but has been held annually since.
-The most recent edition in 2020 saw RMC defeat West Point 3-2 in overtime, RMC's first win in the series since 2002.

-This series was first conceived in 1923.

 Historic Hockey Series

 The Canadian Amateur Hockey Association recognizes a claim that Kingston, Ontario is the birthplace of ice hockey from a game played between Queen's University and the Royal Military College of Canada in 1886.
 This game is memorialized by the International Hockey Hall of Fame annual Historic Hockey Series.
 The Queen's vs. RMC rivalry dates back to 1886 and is the longest in hockey history.
 Since that time the rivalry has continued to grow with fans travelling to the cross-town rival RMC.

 Royal Military College formerly competed in the intermediate division of the Ontario Hockey Association, and won the J. Ross Robertson Cup during the 1930–31 season.

 Wing Harrier Race and sports day

 The annual Wing Harrier Race and sports day is held in the fall.
 During the traditional Wing Harrier race, a 5 kilometre run around the peninsula, cadets are allowed to wear colourful costumes to support the squadrons.
 The day includes various activities such as tabloids, the maze challenge, Flag football, tug-of-war and the chain of command relay race.
 The day finishes off with the award ceremony.